Taste of the Wild Rocky Mountain Feline Recipe with Roasted Venison & Smoke-Flavored Salmon Dry Cat Food

 Rocky had its premiere in New York City on November 20, 1976, and was released in the United States on December 3, 1976.
 Rocky became the highest-grossing film of 1976, earning approximately $225 million worldwide.
 The film received critical acclaim for Stallone's writing, as well as the film's performances, direction, musical score, cinematography and editing; among other accolades, it received ten Academy Award nominations and won three, including Best Picture.
 It has been ranked by numerous publications as one of the greatest films of all time, as well as one of the most iconic sports films ever.

 Rocky and its theme song have become a pop-cultural phenomenon and an important part of 1970s American popular culture.
-In 2006, the Library of Congress selected Rocky for preservation in the United States National Film Registry for being "culturally, historically, or aesthetically significant".
+In 2006, the Library of Congress selected Rocky for preservation in the United States National Film Registry as being "culturally, historically or aesthetically significant".
 The first sequel in the series, Rocky II, was released in 1979.

 Salmon (; pl.: salmon) is the common name for several commercially important species of euryhaline ray-finned fish from the genera Salmo and Oncorhynchus of the family Salmonidae, native to tributaries of the North Atlantic (Salmo) and North Pacific (Oncorhynchus) basins.
 Other closely related fish in the same family include trout, char, grayling, whitefish, lenok and taimen, all coldwater fish of the subarctic and cooler temperate regions with some sporadic endorheic populations in Central Asia.